woopelderly/inedo-docs/Content/proget/feeds/maven/howto-maven-consume.md

 ### Option 3: Bulk Package Upload

-ProGet allows you to [bulk upload](/docs/proget/feeds/feed-overview/proget-bulk-import-with-droppath) extensions to your Visual Studio Extension feed.
+ProGet allows you to [bulk upload](/docs/proget/feeds/feed-overview/proget-bulk-import-with-droppath) extensions to your Maven feed.

 ## Step 4.1: Adding the Feed to Visual Studio